This repository serves as a local data platform for working with MTA data. It encompasses the following key functionalities:

 .env.example

-Once the server is running, you will see a URL in your terminal.
-Click on the URL or paste it into your browser to access the Dagster web UI, which will be running locally.
+After the setup script finishes, you can access the Dagster web UI.
+The script will display a URL in the terminal.
+Click on the URL or paste it into your browser to access the Dagster interface.

 - In the Dagster web UI, click on the Assets tab in the top-left corner.